Ironman Lessons

 1. Ensure your child stays hydrated.
 They may not be hungry, but make sure they are drinking

-fluids – preferably water (remember – water is nature’s juice as Dr. Chris, ND loves to say!), bone or vegetable broth, other clear non-creamy broths, spring water and herbal teas (chamomile, ginger, peppermint, licorice root).
+fluids – preferably water (remember – water is nature’s juice as Dr. Chris Bjorndal, ND loves to say!), bone or vegetable broth, other clear non-creamy broths, spring water and herbal teas (chamomile, ginger, peppermint, licorice root).
 Endurlyte is an electrolyte powder available at the clinic can be added to the water.
 For a breastfeeding child, ensure they are nursing as often as they can while mom drinks the teas and soups.

 2. If necessary, you can do the following to help decrease the temperature: